PDirks/cs3050-fun-group-project/README.md

 #cs3050 group-project
 A big project for cs3050.
-Ful requirements found [here](https://github.com/PDirks/cs3050-fun-group-project/blob/master/requirements/guidelines.pdf)
+Full requirements found [here](https://github.com/PDirks/cs3050-fun-group-project/blob/master/requirements/guidelines.pdf)

 ###Prompt
 You have to find a way of allocating each job applicant to at most one department in such a way that all the vacancies